KenPainter/GenLogic/docs/test-guide.md

 # GenLogic Testing Guide

-This document outlines the comprehensive testing framework for GenLogic, implementing Phase 8 of the development plan.
+This document outlines the comprehensive testing framework for GenLogic.

 ## Test Structure